 A data frame, data frame extension (e.g. a tibble), or a lazy data frame (e.g. from dbplyr or dtplyr).

-<[`data-masking`][dplyr_data_masking]> Variables to group by.
+<data-masking> Variables to group by.

-<[`data-masking`][dplyr_data_masking]> Frequency weights.
-Can be `NULL` or a variable:
+<data-masking> Frequency weights.
+Can be NULL or a variable:

-* If `NULL` (the default), counts the number of rows in each group. * If a variable, computes `sum(wt)` for each group.
+• If NULL (the default), counts the number of rows in each group.

-If `TRUE`, will show the largest groups at the top.
+If TRUE, will show the largest groups at the top.

 The name of the new column in the output.

-If omitted, it will default to `n`.
-If there's already a column called `n`, it will error, and require you to specify the name.
+If omitted, it will default to n.
+If there's already a column called n, it will use nn.
+If there's a column called n and nn, it'll use nnn, and so on, adding ns until it gets a new name.

-For `count()`: if `FALSE` will include counts for empty groups (i.e. for levels of factors that don't exist in the data).
-Deprecated in `add_count()` since it didn't actually affect the output.
+For count(): if FALSE will include counts for empty groups (i.e. for levels of factors that don't exist in the data).

-An object of the same type as `.data`. `count()` and `add_count()` group transiently, so the output has the same groups as the input.
+An object of the same type as .data. count() and add_count() group transiently, so the output has the same groups as the input.